Hyaluronic Acid Dermal Filler.

 Full, well-defined lips are a hallmark of youth.
 As we age, our upper lip may elongate, and we often lose hydration, volume, and definition.
 Enhancing your pout might require just a small amount of filler, or several sessions to “build up” lip volume (particularly if you do not naturally have much of an upper lip to begin with).

-(This often happens when the side profile is not considered, when increasing lip volume.)
+Rest assured, there are no “duck lip” treatments here.
+This often happens when the side profile is not considered, when increasing lip volume.

 These are the lines that run downward from the corners of the mouth.
 Loss of volume in this area can lead to collapse or sagging around the mouth.
 Filler in the oral commissures can help lift downturned mouth corners.